SebastianCasado/run-buddy/readme.md

-# Run Buddy
+# Run Buddy, Inc

+## Purpose
-## Purpose A website taht offers fitness training services.
+A website that offers fitness training services.

-## Built AWith
+## Built With
 * HTML
 * CSS